 Wrong Date on Citation

-The client was a Penn State student that was charged in State College with Underage Drinking under 18 Pa.C.S.A.
-6308.
-On the summary citation, the police officer noted the wrong date for the alleged incident.
-The officer’s citation provided the correct month and day but was incorrect on the year.
-At the hearing, Penn State criminal defense attorney waiting for the summary trial to start, and then he asked for a dismissal of the charge based upon the error on the citation.
-Pennsylvania law does permit an officer to request permission to amend or fix errors in a citation.
-More specifically, Pennsylvania Rule of Criminal Procedure 109 states that a citation shall not be dismissed because of a defect in the form of content of a citation “unless the defendant raises the defect before the conclusion of the trial in a summary case….and the defect is prejudicial to the rights of the defendant.”
+Many people would think that the wrong date would automatically result in a dismissal of the charge.
+Legally, that is not what happens.
+Most minor mistakes do NOT result in a dismissal of the charges.
+Pennsylvania law allows an officer to ask the judge for permission amend or fix errors such errors.
+Pennsylvania Rule of Criminal Procedure 109 states that a citation shall not be dismissed because of a defect in the form of content of a citation “unless the defendant raises the defect before the conclusion of the trial in a summary case….and the defect is prejudicial to the rights of the defendant.”